-Magnificent Myanmar is a destination jam packed with so much cultural and natural wonder, it is difficult to know where to start when it comes to planning a vacation there.
+Magnificent Myanmar is a destination jam packed with so much cultural and natural wonder, it is difficult to know where to start when it comes to planning a holiday there.
 Asia expert, Blanche, compiles a shortlist of things to do and see on a trip to Myanmar.

 - Balloons over Bagan